Saturday, June 29, 2024

 That one had not been an offer in exchange for anything.
 Graves had merely promised to make it happen, free of charge, whenever Gema became available.

-And from the uncharacteristically happy way that Zeff had been when talking about it, Diego felt that there was precisely a snowball’s chance in lakefire that the man would have completely disregarded that it in favor of going after Emiliana.
+And from the uncharacteristically happy way that Zeff had been when talking about it, Diego felt that there was precisely a snowball’s chance in lakefire that the man would have completely disregarded that in favor of going after Emiliana.

 Granted, that would’ve been another impossible call.
 Choosing between children.
 But that was also why Zeff would have told someone about it, Diego thought.

-In the even that he knew he might miss his opportunity to meet Gema, surely Zeff would have informed someone of his intentions so that that person could go in his stead, no?
+If he knew he might miss his opportunity to meet Gema, surely Zeff would have informed someone of his intentions so that that person could go in his stead, no?

 Agh.
 Or maybe not.
 Maybe Zeff expected to return soon and still make his meeting with Gema?